boyab9184/WR/README.md

 docker run -ti assessment
 ```

-3. You will need git, python3 and pip installed.
+3. You will need git, python3 and pip as prerequisites.
 Clone that repo, install requerments and run assessment.py
 ```
 mkdir assessment-bbenev
 cd assessment-bbenev